 NURS 2214.
 Nursing of Children.
-A six semester hour course placed in the third or fourth semester of the nursing sequence.
+A six-semester-hour course placed in the third or fourth semester of the nursing sequence.
 There are four hours of class and six hours of clinical laboratory weekly.
 Emphasis is on a family-centered approach to the nursing care of children.
 Consideration is given to the well child and to the child who has special adaptation needs due to the stress of illness.
 Use of critical thinking to provide care for children from infancy through adolescence who are operating on the first four levels of Maslow's Hierarchy will be explored.
 Students utilize previously acquired nursing principles and skills as well as knowledge of growth and development and anatomy and physiology in providing care in the hospital and selected community settings.
 Age appropriate oral and written communication techniques will be utilized in interpersonal, small group, and one-to-one presentations.
 Prerequisites: Completion of PSI background check and drug screening.
 Current health insurance and current physical examination, PPD and immunizations.
 Current CPR certification or concurrent enrollment in a CPR class approved by the American Heart Association or American Red Cross including infant, child and adult.
-Completion of NURS 1100, 1101, 1102, 1103 or NURS 1104; BIOL 2210K, BIOL 2211K, BIOL 2215K, PSYC 1101, and PSYC 2103 with grades of "C" or better.
+Completion of NURS 1100, 1101, 1102, 1103 or NURS I104; BIOL 2210K, BIOL 2211K, BIOL 2215K, PSYC 1101, and PSYC 2103 with grades of "C" or better.
 4-6-6

 NURS 2215.
 Management and Health Care Issues.
-A one semester hour course placed in the second year of the nursing sequence.
+A one-semester-hour course placed in the second year of the nursing sequence.
 This course may be taken concurrently with any second level nursing course.
 It is designed to bridge the gap between theory and practice and to increase the relevance of nursing leadership and management.
 Transition from the role of student nurse to graduate nurse is emphasized by explaining how theory translates into behaviors appropriate to contemporary nursing care management.
 Conflict resolution, interpersonal relationships, and oral and written communication skills are emphasized as tools for leadership and management.
 The use of computer searches on the world wide web provides the student with a broad base of knowledge.
 This course serves to differentiate traditional leadership and management perspectives and to relate them in an integrated way with contemporary nursing trends and practice applications.
 Prerequisites: Completion of PSI background check and drug screening.
 Current health insurance and current physical examination, PPD and immunizations.
 Current CPR certification or concurrent enrollment in a CPR class approved by the American Heart Association or American Red Cross including infant, child and adult.
 Completion of BIOL 2210K, BIOL 2211K, BIOL 2215K, PSYC 1101, and PSYC 2103 with grades of "C" or better.
-1-0-1
+I-0-I from an ASN graduate to a Baccalaureate prepared RN.
+Prerequisites: Current RN Licensure in Georgia.
+Completion of PSI background check and drug screening.
+Current health insurance and current physical examination, PPD and immunizations.
+Current CPR certification or concurrent enrollment in a CPR class approved by the American Heart Association or American Red Cross including infant, child and adult.
+3-0-3

 Nursing 3104.
 RN to BSN Career Mobility.
 This course will build upon previous knowledge and skills obtained at the associate degree level.
-This course will focus on nursing theory, changing demographics of our population, healthcare financing, expanding care outside the hospital and other new issues in an evolving healthcare system and is the foundation for socialization from an ASN graduate to a Baccalaureate prepared RN.
+This course will focus on nursing theory, changing demographics of our population, healthcare financing, expanding care outside the hospital and other new issues in an evolving healthcare system and is the foundation for socialization